JervenBolleman/void-generator/README.md

 ## Logging for debugging

--Dorg.slf4j.simpleLogger.defaultLogLevel=debug -Dorg.slf4j.simpleLogger.showDateTime=true -Dorg.slf4j.simpleLogger.log.org.apache=info
+`-Dorg.slf4j.simpleLogger.defaultLogLevel=debug -Dorg.slf4j.simpleLogger.showDateTime=true -Dorg.slf4j.simpleLogger.log.org.apache=info`

-## SPARQL query to retrieve VoID descriptions
+## SPARQL queries to retrieve VoID descriptions

+Once the VoID description turtle file has been generated you can upload it to your endpoint and retrieve its information with the SPARQL queries below.

 Without subject/objects count: